 - Please submit no more than 2 talks!
 Contact firstname.lastname@example.org if you'd like guidance.

 - Your title and abstract should sell your talk to attendees (and reviewers).
 The abstract should answer the question "Why should I attend this talk?
 What will I learn?"

-- The comments section is where you can communicate the next level of detail to reviewers - ideally this will be 1-2 levels of bulleted outline (not more, not less).
+- The "main ideas" section is where you can communicate the next level of detail to reviewers - keep this short but informative.

-- For more info on reasons talks are frequently rejected, please see this blog on talk selection from last year.
+- For more info on reasons talks are frequently rejected, please see this blog on talk selection.